THAT Conference Camp Counselor Handbook

 If you have not booked a room, please do so ASAP.
 This is one big waterpark in the height of the summer months, and you do not want to have to stay elsewhere.
-Jingle them up at 855-875-7773 and reference "That Conference" for our discount and make sure to let them know you are a speaker.
-You can try their website to register for a room, but we are relatively confident you will find this experience suboptimal.
-Don’t worry, the resort is stellar, and the water temp is just right.
+Jingle them up at 877-253-5466 and reference "THAT Speaker 2019 - Booking ID 43960" for our discount and make sure to let them know you are a speaker.
+You can also book online.

 Planes, Trains and Automobiles.
 If you’re flying, we always suggest first class.
 There are three different airports you can choose from:

 - Chicago O'Hare (ORD), ORD is the farthest at 2:45 hrs away from the Kalahari but it’s all highway.